isotopp/isotopp.github.io/_posts/2020-11-27-backups-and-replication.md

 When we make a full backup of the database, we just copy away all tables in the data directory while the database does not change.
 This can be achieved by simply taking the server offline during the copy, or using more elegant methods that do not interrupt production, yet still look the same when done.

 If the database does not change while we make the backup, the backup is internally referentially consistent, and it is associated with exactly one binlog position.
-And to keep things simple, the binlog position is  just the pair (`newest binlog filename`, `file length`).
-So a binlog position looks like (`binlog.000004`, `7625`) or similar.
+And to keep things simple, the binlog position is  just the pair `(newest binlog filename, file length)`.
+So a binlog position looks like `(binlog.000004, 7625)` or similar.

 The server will periodically start new binlogs: When it becomes too large, when the server restarts, or when we ask it to do so using a `FLUSH BINARY LOGS` command.